calccrypto/Encryptions/README.md

     'plaintext' is a one block long string of non encrypted data 'ciphertext' is a one block long string of encrypted data

-    To run the algorithms seperately (run on only 1 block), simply use '.encrypt(data)' to encrypt or '.decrypt(data)' to decrypt, since the key has already been expanded.
+    To run the algorithms separately (run on only 1 block), simply use '.encrypt(data)' to encrypt or '.decrypt(data)' to decrypt, since the key has already been expanded.

     Ex: